Types of Cinnamon

 Cinnamon is something we take very seriously here at Savory Spice.
-Three of the eight variations of cinnamon we carry are in our top 25 best selling spices.
-Cooks use it in all sorts of baked goods and desserts, drinks, soups, sauces, and even curries, but how much do you know about the cinnamon in your kitchen?
+Cinnamon is always one of our best selling spices.
+People use it in all sorts of baked goods and desserts, drinks, soups, sauces, and even curries, but how much do you know about the cinnamon in your kitchen?

 There’s much more to it than you might think!
 Luckily, we’ve got some expertise on the ins and outs of this complex spice.
 There are two major players in the cinnamon game: Cinnamomum verum tree and the Cinnamomum cassia tree.
 They have significant differences in flavor, but both supply their own comforting, earthy sweetness.